-Recently, the NOM setting the test to prove that a generic drug is interchangeable with a reference drug was updated (NOM-177-SSA1-2013).
-Legally, COFEPRIS should not grant marketing authorisation for generics breaching exclusivity rights.
+The Mexican Official Norm NOM-177-SSA1-2013 sets standards of tests to prove that a generic drug is interchangeable with a reference drug.
+Legally speaking, COFEPRIS should not grant marketing authorisation for generics breaching exclusivity rights.

 There is a linkage system between COFEPRIS and the Mexican Institute of Industrial Property (IMPI), which aims to prevent the granting of marketing authorisations in violation of exclusive rights.
 According to the IP Regulations, every six months the IMPI must publish a gazette that includes patents covering allopathic medicines (Linkage Gazette).
 The initial IMPI position was that only patents relating to a compound were relevant to linkage review (excluding formulation and use of patents).
-In 2012, for the first time the IMPI included formulation patents in the Linkage Gazette, in accordance with a 2010 ruling of the Mexican Supreme Court.
-(Jurisprudence No. 2a./J.7/2010, Federal Judicial Gazette, No. XXXI, page 135).
+In 2012, for the first time the IMPI included formulation patents in the Linkage Gazette, in accordance with a 2010 ruling of the Mexican Supreme Court (Jurisprudence No. 2a./J.7/2010, Federal Judicial Gazette, No. XXXI, page 135).